skupriienko/Ukrainian-Sentiment-Analysis/README.md

 # Ukrainian-Sentiment-Analysis

-The list of Ukrainian words for sentiment analysis and NLP.
+The list of Ukrainian words for sentiment analysis and NLP tasks.

 ![Ukrainian_Sentiment_Analysis.png](Ukrainian_Sentiment_Analysis.png)